cutting-room-floor/Mapresent/README.md

  * Able to retrieve copy of presentation from app via iTunes file sharing.
  * Playback automatically stops at end of presentation.
  * Export to video on disk.
- * Viewing, emailing, and opening exported video in other apps.
+ * Viewing (including in AirPlay), emailing, and opening exported video in other apps.
  * Fullscreen map playback.
  * Modal, cancellable export screen.
  * Button for rewinding to beginning.